jfranciscosousa/jfranciscosousa.com/src/content/blog/validating-environment-variables-with-zod.md

 - `vite` - `import.meta.env`
 - `bun` - `Bun.env`

-In short, refer back to the documentation of your runtime or meta-framework and check how you can access the object containing all env vars!
+In short, refer back to the documentation of your runtime or meta-framework and check how you can access the objects containing all env vars!